Lab work

 • The proposed project supervisor (of the student's university/institution) and host school or department (ECM’s organisation) will each need to confirm their willingness to support the project and confirm that appropriate facilities will be made available.

-• The university/organisation of the ECM will be expected to administer the grant.
+• The University/organisation of the ECM will be expected to administer the grant.

-• All projects must be original research.
+• All projects should be original research.

-Closing Date for Applications: Midnight on 19 March 2025
+• Closing Date for Applications - Midnight on 19 March 2025

-The application and judging process
+The application

 Judging of the application